Arriving on site: Motorhome fridge

 From left to right, we have the on-off button, temperature settings for the fresh food compartment, temperature settings for the frozen food compartment (if your fridge has a frozen food compartment fitted), and the night mode button.

-To change the cooling level in either the fresh food or frozen food section, you first need to unlock the control panel.
-This is done by pressing and holding one of the icons.
+To change the cooling level in either the fresh or frozen food section, you first need to unlock the control panel by pressing and holding one of the icons.
 Then press either the fresh food or frozen section and hold it for a few seconds until the icons blink.
-Changing the cooling level is as simple as sliding or pressing the temperature icons until you reach the desired level.
-After a few seconds, the control panel will save the settings and return to the locked standby mode.

 When travelling, it’s worth noting that the door locks automatically, so there’s no need to look for a travel lock or setting.

-When putting your leisure vehicle into storage, flip out the blue catches on the fresh food compartment or the frozen food compartment (if you have one) to maintain a degree of airflow throughout the fridge.
-Return the blue catches to the stowed position before closing the doors.
+When storing your leisure vehicle, flip out the blue catches on the fresh food compartment or the frozen food compartment (if fitted).
+This will maintain a degree of airflow throughout.

 Jump to: